 Kutztown shuts out Littlestown to win District 3 Class 3A softball title

-Kutztown defeated Littlestown 8-0 in a District 3 Class 3A softball championship at Seaber Softball Stadium at Millersville University on Tuesday.
+Kutztown pitcher Brianna Bauscher shut down Littlestown and the Cougars hammered out eight runs as they won their second district title in three years on Tuesday.

-Pitcher Brianna Bauscher led the charge allowing only two hits and striking out six.
+Bauscher struck out six and allowed just two hits in Kutztown’s 8-0 victory in the District 3 Class 3A softball championship game at Seaber Softball Stadium at Millersville University.

-The third-seeded Cougars (18-6) earned their second district title in the past three seasons.
+The third-seeded Cougars (18-6) open play in the PIAA Tournament Monday against the runner-up from District 6.

-“Consistency,” Cougars coach Kevin Conrad said of the key to winning the title.
+“Consistency,” Cougars coach Kevin Conrad said.
 “We have our philosophy up there at Kutztown and the girls know what the philosophy is coming in.
 It’s a lot of hard work and dedication and all the girls that come in, buy into it.
 We had another special group this year and fun to be around.”

-Kutztown got off to a great start in the bottom of the first when Sammy Furst hit an RBI double to left field to strike first.
+Kutztown scored in the bottom of the first when Sammy Furst hit an RBI double to left field.

-At the top of the second, Brianna Bauscher allowed an infield single to begin the inning.
+In the top of the second, Bauscher allowed an infield single to begin the inning.
 That was the last hit she gave up, retiring the next 18 batters.

 “My catcher (Ashley Noecker) I’m very comfortable with,” Bauscher said.
 “We both just are very strong together and right when I was warming up over there I just felt really strong.
 She always knows what pitches I want to throw and recently my pitches have been working really well for me.
 I just had full confidence coming into this game.”